Thazar-r/Melchior/README.md

 ### 📈 My Projects
 Here are a few projects I’ve built:
 1. **Financial Tracker**
    - Description: Tracks your income and expenses effectively.
-   - Repository: [Link to Financial Tracker Repository]

 2. **Recipe Menu**
    - Description: A web-based recipe management system.
-   - Repository: [Link to Recipe Menu Repository]

 3. **Study-Buddy**
    - Description: An app for managing study schedules.
-   - Repository: [Link to Study-Buddy Repository]

 4 .**Moringa-Pair**
 - Descriptions: An application that automatically pairs students into study groups , and the teacher can view all study group history for each week